RoryDeken/yoop-theme/README.md

 # yoop-theme
-Changes to the theme running on yoopclub.co.uk
+Changes to the theme running on yoopclub.co.uk for the construction gravity theme